We’re ready for Spring Semester

 Returning students—those who have been away from Delgado for one year or longer—are eligible to receive $600 towards tuition and fees through the “Welcome Back” program.
 They must register for and maintain at least 15 credit hours during Spring Semester.

 Students who enroll for at least 15 credit hours in a Technical Division program at Delgado can earn a $600 “Delgado Tech Success Award.”

 Students who recently completed the HiSET high-school equivalency diploma are eligible for a Delgado “Achiever Scholarship Award” to help pay for Spring 2021 classes.
 Those who enroll for 12 credit hours can earn $500; those enrolling for six credit hours can earn $250.

 Streamlined Tuition and Fees

 For years, students who are not Louisiana residents have been assessed a non-resident fee when enrolling at Delgado.
 That fee will not be charged to anyone enrolling for classes at Delgado as of the Spring 2021 semester.

 Non-resident students will be charged about half what they were charged previously, according to the college’s most recent tuition and fee schedule.
 For example, an in-state resident signing up for a full load of classes—12 credit hours or more—would pay $2,040 in tuition and fees under the current schedule.
 An out-of-state resident would pay $4,184.
 Starting in the Spring 2021 semester, both will pay the same, smaller amount.

 Also, Delgado has eliminated the $40 application fee charged to non-residents enrolling in online classes.
 There will be no application fee to enroll for any classes offered by the college as of Spring 2021.

 Enrollment services at Delgado are now completely virtual.
 Students should visit the Online Welcome Desk for help with all matters related to enrollment.
-Delgado now offers live chat and virtual appointments in addition to email and phone options to assist with scheduling classes for Fall Semester, applying and checking on the status of financial aid, checking the status of an application for admission, and registering for classes through the LoLA online system.
+Delgado now offers live chat and virtual appointments in addition to email and phone options to assist with scheduling classes for Fall Semester, applying and checking on the status of financial aid, checking the status of an application for admission, and registering for classes through LoLA (Delgado’s online student portal).